microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/09-api-documentation.md

 First option will be selected because
 - It has the least development and maintenance effort
-- As it is leveraging the build-in feature of CCF, it will evolved and be updated automatically.
+- As it is leveraging the built-in feature of CCF, it will evolve and be updated automatically.

 ## Consequences